Practical computational advantage from the quantum switch on a generalized family of promise problems: Complex Hadamard matrices

 where we have dropped the normalizing constant.
 Another known family of BH matrices is the set of \textit{real Hadamard} matrices, with entries equal to $\pm 1$, hence corresponding exactly to the set $BH(p,2)$.

 It is important to notice that not every CH matrix is BH.
 As an example, let us consider the case of CH matrices of size $4$.
-Every matrix in $CH(4)$ is equivalent \footnote{Two complex Hadamard matrices $M_1$ and $M_2$ are said to be equivalent if there are permutations $P_1$, $P_2$ and diagonals $D_1$, $D_2$ such that $M_1=D_1 P_1 M_2 P_2 D_2$.} to a matrix in the family
+Every matrix in $CH(4)$ is equivalent \footnote{Two complex Hadamard matrices $M_1$ and $M_2$ are said to be equivalent if there are permutation matrices $P_1$, $P_2$ and diagonal matrices $D_1$, $D_2$ such that $M_1=D_1 P_1 M_2 P_2 D_2$.} to a matrix in the family

 with $a\in[0,\pi)$.
 Conversely, every matrix in this family is a CH.
 Notice that $F_4^{(1)}(0)$ is the Fourier matrix of size $4$, $F_4$, while $F_4^{(1)}(\pi/2)$ is a real Hadamard matrix.
 To get a CH matrix which is not BH, it is enough to write $a=2\pi\nu$ and fix $\nu$ as an irrational number.